18liedan/genomics_memo/README.md

 Please see the [Wiki page](https://github.com/18liedan/genomics_memo/wiki) for various notes and basic tips/tricks for beginners like myself.

-Scripts for general bioinformatic workflows are as follows:
+Scripts for general bioinformatic workflows are as follows (WIP!!).
+Please note not all scripts are ready yet, and the uploaded ones may be updated/refined occasionally too.

 📖 [00_refprep.md](./00_refprep.md) describes how I prepared my reference genomes.
 - [get_masked_regions.py](./get_masked_regions.py) is a custom python script used for extracting coordinates of masked sites in the reference genome.
 This should be placed in the same directory as your reference genome.